Copyright © Giulia Skye 2021

 Usually he was a closed book or was surrounded by stone walls.
 Jeez.

 Women were always trying to get him to “open up”, like the reason he wasn’t falling at their feet was because he had some deep, dark secret.
-Fact was, women were slippery creatures he’d never been able to figure out.
-He knew from experience that they could be manipulative, sentimental, emotional tangles of illogic and irrationality.
+Fact was, women could be manipulative, sentimental, emotional tangles of illogic and irrationality.
 Open up?
 And have everything he’d ever said thrown back in his face the next time they argued?
 No thanks.

-But Seb fully accepted that the rate he’d gone through women over the years had earned him that play-boy rep which hadn’t helped him one bit when the shit hit the fan in Vegas.
-He was easy pickings for scandal, and in the aftermath, all he had to do was look at a woman for the gossip mill to work overtime, conjuring up relationships that didn’t exist.
+But Seb fully accepted that the rate he’d gone through women over the years had earned him that ladies-man rep which hadn’t helped him one bit when the shit hit the fan in Vegas.
+He’d been easy pickings for scandal, and in the aftermath, all he had to do was look at a woman for the gossip mill to work overtime, conjuring up relationships that didn’t exist.

 Well, fine.
 Seb was inventing a relationship all of his own now, one that he could be in complete control of all of the time.
 One that didn’t require him to open up.
 One that wasn’t weighed down with emotions and feelings—just nice conventional, formal, official paperwork.